abstools/abstools/website/src/site/sphinx/manual/backends.rst

 with semantically-lifted models from outside, i.e., from the command line or the Model API.

+When an ABS model is compiled with an argument ``--domain-ontology domain.ttl`` to the compiler, the content of the file named by that argument (``domain.ttl`` in the example) is added to the lifted program state and is visible to all SPARQL queries.
+All namespaces of the domain ontology can be used to formulate a SPARQL query.

 When an ABS model is started with the ``--printRDF`` argument, this semantic representation is printed to the terminal in `TRTL format
 <https://www.w3.org/TR/turtle/>`__ after the model finishes.